ruizhengu/ICST-2025-Assignment-Projects/Prompt.md

 There is a Java programming problem.
-Below is one buggy method within the program and its failing tests.
-Please fix the buggy method by only modifying the buggy method and return the correct code of the buggy method.
+Below is one buggy method within the program and its failing tests, along with the reference solution of the buggy method.
+Please fix the buggy method by only modifying the buggy method.
+Do not directly use the given reference solution, make as less as possible modifications to the original buggy methods.
+Return the corrected code of the buggy method.

 [Class of buggy method]